radarlove/SIPdrop/README.rst

 SIPdrop.pl is a tool that can be used for recording VoIP phone calls that are set up via the Session Initiation Protocal (SIP).
 It will provide a discrete audio file for each call.
-SIPdrop also listens for instructions on a seperate UDP control channel so you can provide additional control, such as selective recording by IP address, etc.
+SIPdrop also listens for instructions on a seperate UDP control channel, and a small UDP control client is included that takes your command input and forwards them to SIPdrop.
+Although four commands are parsed and understood by SIPdrop, only 'quit' works, which is used to stop SIPdrop.
+So, right now SIPdrop records every call.
+Selective call recording is a few lines of code away, but how to implement it is described below.

 Requirements
 ------------